Body Contouring Surgery

-Body contouring surgery includes various procedures to remove and tighten excess skin, usually after massive or significant weightloss.
-It is also used to tighten saggy skin due to childbirth or ageing.
+Body contouring surgery includes various procedures to remove and tighten excess skin, usually after significant weight loss.
 Body contouring can improve a number of areas, most commonly it used used to contour the abdomen, thighs, buttocks and upper arms.

 The body lift improves the appearance of the abdomen and buttocks.
 The surgery involves removing excess skin and fatty tissue and tightening the muscles of the abdominal wall.
 This is often required following massive weight loss.

 In most cases your surgeon will require that you be relatively close to your ideal body weight.
 However, this is not an absolute requirement.
-Dr Patrick Briggs is a Perth-based surgeon experienced in an extensive range of cosmetic and plastic surgery.
+Dr Patrick Briggs is a Perth-based surgeon experienced and has operated on patients at a number of different weights.
 If you’re considering a body lift, contact us today for a consultation.

 During your consultation you will be asked about your general health, medical history, about conditions that might interfere with the procedure, and your goals for the surgery.